A Cognac Shot To Forget Bad Memories: Corrective Unlearning for Graph Neural Networks: Our Method:

+The proof is presented in Appendix \ref{sec:proof2}.
+We also empirically validate this theorem for non-linear GNNs, with Figure~\ref{fig:emb_separation} showing on the \textit{Cora} dataset that the separation between the positive dot product and negative dot product monotonically increases as the loss converges.

-\subsection{Unlearning old labels with \acdc}
+\subsection{Unlearning Old Labels with \acdc}

-Next, we ask: \textit{Can we undo the effect of the task loss $\mathcal{L}_{\mathrm{task}}$ explicitly learning to fit the node representations of $S_m$ to potentially wrong labels?} We do this by performing gradient ascent on $S_f$, which non-directionally maximizes the training loss concerning the old labels.
+Next, we ask: \textit{Can we undo the effect of the task loss $\mathcal{L}_{\mathrm{task}}$ explicitly learning to fit the node representations of $S_m$ to potentially wrong labels?} We do this by performing gradient ascent on $S_f$, which non-directionally maximizes the training loss with respect to the old labels.
 Ascent alone aggressively leads to arbitrary forgetting of useful information, so we counterbalance it by alternating with steps that minimize the task loss on the remaining data.
 More precisely, we perform gradient ascent on $\mathcal{V}_f$ and gradient descent on $\mathcal{V}_r$, iteratively on the original GNN $\mathcal{M}$.

-While variants of ascent on $S_f$ and descent on remaining data have been studied for image classification \citep{kurmanji2023towards} and language models \citep{yao2023large}, we find the need for a specific optimization strategy to achieve corrective unlearning on graphs.
+While variants of ascent on $S_f$ and descent on remaining data have been studied for image classification \citep{kurmanji2023towards} and language models \citep{yao2024large}, we find a specific optimization strategy useful to achieve corrective unlearning on graphs.
 The challenge arises when $S_f \subset S_m$, as the remaining data could still contain manipulated entities, which we aim to avoid reinforcing.
-However, in realistic scenarios, the manipulated entities $S_m$ typically constitute a small fraction of the training data, allowing us to mitigate their impact through ascent on the representative subset $S_f$.
+However, in realistic scenarios, the manipulated entities $S_m$ typically are a small fraction of the training data, allowing us to mitigate their impact through ascent on the representative subset $S_f$.

 This requires a careful balance between ascent and descent, which we can achieve by using two different optimizers and starting learning rates for these steps.
 This insight is similar to prior work in Generative Adversarial Networks (GANs) \citep{heusel2017gans}.
-The starting learning rates for both ascent and descent are hyperparameters to be tuned, and usually, we find a lower learning rate for ascent leads to better results.
-The importance of decoupling optimizers is shown by results in Table~\ref{table_forget_utility}.
-Thus, we call this component \textit{Ascent Descent de$\lightning$coupled} (\textbf{\textit{\acdc}}) to emphasize the distinction from existing variants of ascent on $S_f$ and descent on remaining data.
+The starting learning rates for both ascent and descent are hyperparameters to be tuned, and usually, we find that a lower learning rate for ascent leads to better results.
+Thus, we call this component \textit{Ascent Descent de$\lightning$coupled}.
+Convergence of this formulation has been shown in previous works \cite{kurmanji2023towards}.
+We show the empirical convergence of \acdc\ in Figure \ref{fig:convergence} present in Appendix~\ref{convergence-appendix}.